Civil township

 A civil township is a widely used unit of local government in the United States that is subordinate to a county, most often in the northern and midwestern parts of the country.
-The term town is used in New England, New York, and Wisconsin to refer to the equivalent of the civil township in these states; Minnesota uses "town" officially but often uses it and "township" interchangeably.
+The term town is used in New England, New York, as well as Wisconsin to refer to the equivalent of the civil township in these states; Minnesota uses "town" officially but often uses it and "township" interchangeably.
 Specific responsibilities and the degree of autonomy vary in each state.
-Civil townships are distinct from survey townships, but in states that have both, the boundaries often coincide and may completely geographically subdivide a county.
+Civil townships are distinct from survey townships, but in states that have both, the boundaries often coincide, especially in Indiana, Ohio, and Illinois, and may completely geographically subdivide a county.
 The U.S. Census Bureau classifies civil townships as minor civil divisions.
-Currently, there are 20 states with civil townships.
+Currently, there are 20 states with civil townships, including Indiana, Ohio, Illinois, Michigan, Iowa, Minnesota, Wisconsin, Missouri, Kansas, Nebraska, South Dakota, North Dakota, Pennsylvania, and West Virginia (in certain areas).

 Township functions are generally overseen by a governing board (the name varies from state to state) and a clerk, trustee, or mayor (in New Jersey and the metro townships of Utah).
-Township officers frequently include justice of the peace, road commissioner, assessor, constable, and surveyor.
+Township officers frequently include justice of the peace, road commissioner, assessor, and constable, in addition to surveyor.
 In the 20th century, many townships also added a township administrator or supervisor to the officers as an executive for the board.
-In some cases, townships run local libraries, senior citizen services, youth services, disabled citizen services, emergency assistance, and cemetery services.
+In some cases, townships run local libraries, senior citizen services, youth services, disabled citizen services, and cemetery services, besides emergency assistance.
 In some states, a township and a municipality that is coterminous with that township may wholly or partially consolidate their operations.